olafdrw/space-governance/content/posts/land-value-taxation.md

 George also advocated for excess taxes not spent on public goods to be returned to the public in the form of a "citizens dividend" which can be used to share the gains from economic growth.
 \
 \
-Georgist or land value taxes meet all of the desiderata for a tax system as they are fair, efficient, raise significant amounts of revenue, and are straightforward to assess.
+Georgist or land value taxes meet all of the desired data for a tax system as they are fair, efficient, raise significant amounts of revenue, and are straightforward to assess.
 This is a strong reason to apply the Georgist approach to taxation in space.
 Here, we will consider how Georgism might be applied to stellar governance.\
 \
 **Applying the Georgist Paradigm in Space**\
 \